 Men’s Final Four Row Numbers – Lucas Oil Stadium 2014

-However, things change a bit regarding the Final Four Seating Chart, since the sideline sections have been extended to reach the court.
-Sections 109-117 and 136-144 have rows that now begin with row A. This generally applies in the extended endzone sections (101-102, 125-128, 152-153) but it can vary with the first row letter.
+For this Final Four Seating Chart, the 100 row numbers vary greatly since the sideline sections have been extended to reach the court.
+Sections 109-117 and 136-144 have rows that begin with varying rows since the section stretch differently to court.
+This generally applies in the extended endzone sections (101-102, 125-128, 152-153) but it can vary with the first row letter.
 The final row of the extended sections varies by the section as well, but the standard last row in sections mentioned for football games will remain the last row for the basketball layout.

-If have a question that was not covered above, ask in the comments below, or tweet at us @itickpick.
+If have a question that was not covered above, ask in the comments below, or give us a call at 845-538-4567.